Shavron/react-horizontal-strip-datepicker/README.md

 | selectedDay   | Function|          | Function to get the selected Day             |
 | enableDays    | Number  |   90     | Number of days to render from current date   |

-endDate currently has no effect on non scrolling list
+enableDays has no effect if enableScroll is true.

 Example: